San Jose, Nueva Ecija: Economy

 Agriculture is the prime revenue of San Jose City since it is a part of the rice granary of the Philippines.
 However other agri-based produce are vegetables, fruits and onions.
 The city is now a leading producer of onions in the country.

 The city's local crops range from rice, corn, and onion; thus the city is also referred to as the "City of the Golden Harvests" and “Rice Bowl of the Philippines.”
 Other crops are mango, banana, eggplant, and garlic.

+Industries

+San Jose City is home to various renewable energy firms including the 24-megawatt San Jose City iPower Corporation.
+Considered the first of its kind in the country, the San Jose biomass project is using 100% rice husk.
+The biomass facility was put up by 21 rice millers of the city in a joint venture with the Union Energy Corp. owned by businessman Lucio Co, to set up a P1.2-billion rice husk-powered system that is now generating 12 megawatts of electricity, 10.8 MW of which feed the Luzon grid.
+Another 12 MW expansion was commissioned in 2017.

+In 2017, the Board of Investments (BOI) has approved the P777-million biomass power plant project of VS Gripal Power Corp. which involved the development, construction and operation of another 6 MW biomass power plant.
+Similarly, the plant generates power using rice husk as feedstock.
+Commercial operations started in December 2019.

+Meanwhile, several other solar energy projects was put up in the city including the 10 MW SJC SolarPower Corporation project and another 10 MW solar power project by V-Mars Solar Energy Corporation which was recently acquired by Yuchengco group's PetroGreen Energy Corp.

 Shopping centers

-San Jose City serves as another shopping hub, besides Cabanatuan, in the province and other nearby localities and provinces like Pangasinan and Nueva Viscaya.
+San Jose City serves as another shopping hub, besides Cabanatuan, in the province and other nearby localities and provinces like Pangasinan and Nueva Vizcaya.
 Malls like Waltermart and Magic Mall have already established their presence in the city.

-In terms of future developments, the Philippines' major mall chain SM has expressed plans to build a mall in the city.
+In terms of future developments, the Philippines' major mall chains SM, Robinsons, and CityMall all have expressed plans to build branches in the city.